 - Megan Mueller holds a BA in Political Science from George Washington University and a BFA in Sculpture from Virginia Commonwealth University.
 Mueller’s work has been included in exhibitions at many locations throughout the region, including a recent Coup d’Espace project at Washington Project for the Arts and a solo exhibition in New York.
 She is preparing for a solo exhibition at Flashpoint Gallery in Washington, DC, in summer of 2012.
 Megan lives and works in Washington DC.

 - Jenny Mullins is a visual artist based in the San Francisco Bay Area.
 Her meticulous, large-scale paintings and interactive sculptures explore notions of commercial mythology and low budget mysticism.
 Mullins recently returned from a Fulbright Fellowship in India and participated as a Hamiltonian Artist Fellow in Washington, DC.
 Her work is included in the American Embassy in Mumbai’s permanent collection as well as being featured in several national publications including the 2009 edition of New American Painting.
 Mullins’ work was most recently featured at SCOPE Miami 2011.

 - Lauren Rice is multi-media artist based in Detroit, MI where she currently teaches at The College for Creative Studies and at Eastern Michigan University.
 She exhibits her work regularly and most recently a solo show at Transformer Gallery in Washington D.C.
 She received her MFA in Painting from American University.

 - Elise Richman is an artist and an Assistant Professor in Fine Arts at the University of Puget Sound in Tacoma, WA.
-She will be covering the greater Seattle and Tacoma, WA area.

 - Matt Smith is a writer and artist based in Washington, DC.
 He is a resident artist at the Arlington Arts Center and a regular contributor to the New American Paintings blog and DCist.